 When to Use Aeroplane

-How to spell aeroplane: Aeroplane is an alternate spelling of the same word.
+How to spell aeroplane: Aeroplane is an alternative spelling of the same word.
 Specifically, it is the way British English users would spell it.

 - In 1958 eight United players were among 23 who died in a crash in snowy conditions at Munich Airport and some Liverpool fans have been known to taunt their arch-rivals with a song and aeroplane gestures. –The Guardian